 In coordination with the Field Department, all application equipment is routinely calibrated to ensure the proper amount of control product is applied.
 The type of equipment and product amount are determined based on effectiveness and product label.
-Our Ultra Low Volume (ULV) spray equipment delivers very small amounts of insecticide via droplets and must be within a 12-25-micron size range in order to be effective against mosquitoes, for reference an average human hair's thickness is 100 microns.
-The ULV control material controls adult mosquitoes offering no residual control.
-Monthly tests are conducted to determine the mass median diameter (MMD) droplet size of the ULV equipment.
-MMD's are also completed on all repaired ULV equipment before it is returned to service.
-By determining the MMD's, the biology staff knows if the equipment is producing droplets within the optimal range, and meeting adulticide label requirements.
+Our Ultra Low Volume (ULV) spray equipment delivers very small amounts of insecticide via tiny droplets 12-25 microns in size, which is effective against flying mosquitoes.
+For reference, an average human hair's thickness is 100 microns.
+The ULV material only controls flying mosquitoes offering no residual control.
+Machines are calibrated monthly to ensure proper droplet size, and that we meet product label requirements.